-The Rialto is going to reprint John Siddique’s first collection The Prize.
-It will be available in the autumn.
+The Rialto reprint John Siddique’s first collection The Prize.
 Whether writing about his family’s history, as in ‘Variola’, the story of the journey his father, as a child, made out of India after Partition, or celebrating the way lovers talk, as in ‘Strawberries’, or describing the lust in a dying love affair, as in ‘90 Day Theory’, John is a poet full of surprises and racing energy.
 The good news is that after a couple of years focusing on prose he’s returning to writing poetry.
 While you wait for his next collection, catch up with the first one!
 (More news on this book to come).

 I would reach out a hand to take my son’s hand.

 I would swivel a knee to dandle him.

 round my legs up here at the top of creation.

 I would pass the years through a gold skimming pan,

 picking out the flecks for the rush.

 I would reach my hand across the years

 to find his arm to pick him up.